Shady hike through plentiful rhododendron, a cedar swamp, and past Lake Lookout and Wawayanda Lake.

 Turn left at the sign for Wawayanda Lake.
 Drive through the first parking lot for the beach, and continue to the boat launch lot.
 Roughly 1.5-1.75 hours from central Jersey.

-Note: Google Maps and GPS software may show several of the trails here as drivable roads… they aren’t.
+Note: Interactive Maps and GPS software may show several of the trails here as drivable roads… they aren’t.